Simply-Furaha/Simply-Furaha/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/Simply-Furaha/](https://github.com/Simply-Furaha/)

-- 💬 Let's talk about **Software Development, Android, DataBase Adminstration.**
+- 💬 Let's talk about **Software Development, Android, DataBase Adminstration and SEO.**

 - 📫 Email me at **maxwellfuraha91@gmail.com**